vaibhav18matere/books/5-may.md

 ### 5th MAY - YOU ARE THE PROJECT

 - Your mind is the asset that must be worked on most—and understood best.

+### 6th MAY - RIGHTEOUSNESS IS BEAUTIFUL

+### 7th MAY - HOW TO HAVE A GOOD DAY

+- Here is how to guarantee you have a good day: "do good things".
+- Any other source of joy is outside your control or is non-renewable.